workerJS/workerjs/worker/protocol.md

 ## 2) Task recieved

- * Worker subscribes to channel for that that task
+ * Worker subscribes to channel for that task

  * Worker notifies monitor about taking task (if monitor is available)